munificent/craftinginterpreters/book/scanning-on-demand.md

 Number and string tokens are special because they have a runtime value associated with them.
-We'll start with strings because they are easy to recognize -- they always begin with a double quote:
+We'll start with strings because they are easy to recognize -- they always begin with a double quote.

 ^code scan-string (1 before, 2 after)

-That calls:
+That calls a new function.

 ^code string